Elaine Mokhtefi: Writing

 During her time in Algeria, Mokhtefi worked as a journalist for the Algeria Press Service, covering news from the Third World in particular.

 After leaving for France, she and her husband co-wrote several books on history for young readers.

 In 2018, she published the memoir Algiers, Third World Capital: Freedom Fighters, Revolutionaries, Black Panthers.
 It was published the following year in France under the title Alger, capitale de la révolution: De Fanon aux Black Panthers, with Mokhtefi completing the translation into French herself.
 It was also released in Algeria in 2019.

-Personal life
+Personal life and death

-Elaine Klein took the name Elaine Mokhtefi after marrying the writer and former Algerian National Liberation Army member Mokhtar Mokhtefi.
+After their marriage, Klein took the surname of her husband, writer and former Algerian National Liberation Army member Mokhtar Mokhtefi.
 The couple met in Algiers in 1972, then he joined her when she was forced to leave the country two years later.
 They lived together in Paris for two decades, then in New York for another two decades until his death in 2015.

+Mokhtefi died in New York City on September 11, 2026, at the age of 97.